lorin/resilience-engineering/README.md

 * [Implications of automation surprises in aviation for the future of total intravenous anesthesia (TIVA)]
 * [The Messy Details: Insights From the Study of Technical Work in Healthcare]
 * [Nosocomial automation: technology-induced complexity and human performance]
+* [The New Look at Error, Safety, and Failure: A Primer for Health Care]

 [Cognitive consequences of clumsy automation on high workload, high consequence human performance]: https://ntrs.nasa.gov/search.jsp?R=19910011398
 [Implications of automation surprises in aviation for the future of total intravenous anesthesia (TIVA)]: https://doi.org/10.1016/S0952-8180(96)90009-4
 [The Messy Details: Insights From the Study of Technical Work in Healthcare]: https://doi.org/10.1109%2FTSMCA.2004.836802
 [Nosocomial automation: technology-induced complexity and human performance]: https://www.researchgate.net/profile/David_Woods11/publication/224649052_Nosocomial_automation_technology-induced_complexity_and_human_performance/links/59399b1da6fdcc58ae902c49/Nosocomial-automation-technology-induced-complexity-and-human-performance.pdf
+[The New Look at Error, Safety, and Failure: A Primer for Health Care]: https://pdfs.semanticscholar.org/67f7/53ec089e5a8879f241e2be867dad0a2026fb.pdf

 ### Selected talks